Once you visit, it will steal your heart and keep you wanting to come back for more.

-Guided roofs of Cathedral tours: dedicated time slots marked on the website here.
+Guided roofs of Cathedral tours: dedicated time slots are marked on the website here.

 Useful tips: no need to worry about climbing the Giralda tower, there are no stairs and the access is flat upward climb.
-My 6 year old managed just fine.
-I would not venture there with heels of flip flops, and take water with you to quench your thirst once you reach the top.
+My 6-year-old managed just fine.
+I would not venture there with heels or flip flops, and take water with you to quench your thirst once you reach the top.

 I started my visit by climbing the – what feels like never ending – flights of elevated ramps that lead you all the way to the top of the Giralda bell tower.
 There are 35 of these ramps and it took us roughly 10-15 mins to get to the top without breaks.